-Although they are known for being low maintenance and easy to manage, wildflowers do require some attention, but before you begin to sow them you need to start with when is the best time to sow wildflowers.
+Although they are known for being low maintenance and easy to manage, wildflowers do require some attention.
+So, before you begin to sow them, you need to know when to sow wildflower seeds to achieve the best results.

 Spring and autumn are typically the best times of the year to sow your wildflower seeds, depending on when you want to see them bloom, of course.
-So keep reading to discover when to sow wildflowers seeds.
+So keep reading to discover when to sow wildflower seeds.

-Sowing wildflower seeds in Spring
+Sowing wildflower seeds in spring

 Once the spring sunshine peaks its head through the clouds, it can be hard to resist heading out into your gardens to kickstart the sowing season!
-Sowing your wildflowers seeds in spring will mean that you miss out on an April bloom.
+Sowing your wildflower seeds in spring will mean that you miss out on an April bloom.
 But it also comes with its advantages!

-Sowing wildflower seeds in Autumn
+Sowing wildflower seeds in autumn

 If you choose to sow in autumn, you will normally see your wildflowers beginning in the early springtime, guaranteeing a full and colourful bloom for those summer evenings in the sun.
 It’s also worth mentioning that the number of pests and birds will also decrease quite rapidly during autumn, so your seeds will have less damage and stress to contend with.